• Recipes

 • Light Brown Sugar - Makes the lightest syrup and has a lighter molasses aroma and flavor.

-• Dark Brown Sugar - Is stronger in molasses aroma and flavor than light brown sugar.
+• Dark Brown Sugar - This is stronger in molasses aroma and flavor than light brown sugar.

 • Demerara Sugar - Makes the darkest syrup and has a strong and rich molasses aroma and flavor.